Howard J. Backen, FAIA

 The firm developed both small and large scale housing projects, high and low density, high and low income housing, student housing, and senior housing.
 Design also included urban, suburban, rural, and wilderness housing.
 In the 1980’s BAR designed high-profile projects for the entertainment industry, which included Robert Redford’s Sundance Institute, MGM Studios Theme Park, Disney’s Sound Studios in Burbank, and a score of other theaters.
 In the mid 80’s Howard had the privilege to design the headquarters for the Delancey Street Foundation in San Francisco, an innovative and highly successful rehabilitation institute for former convicts and drug abusers.
 That project has not only won many awards for the humanitarian services it provides, but has also been recognized for the beauty and unique design it offers to the city of San Francisco.
 Most of Howard’s work on the project was pro bono as a service to the community.
 He was awarded the 1992 Award of Excellence by the Urban Land Institute for Delancey Street.
 The project’s success has been featured on ‘60 Minutes’ and numerous other TV programs and publications.
 Also during this time, Howard designed the Aspen Institute for Humanistic Studies in Aspen, Colorado, a Graduate Student Housing project on the Stanford campus in Palo Alto, and the Thoreau Hall Student Residence complex at the University of California, Davis campus.
 While at BAR, Howard designed a number of prototype stores for a then new store called Pottery Barn.
 The international projects Howard has designed include a ski resort in Korea, the Teacher’s Training Institute in Tehran, Iran, and Stars Restaurant in Singapore.
 The firm won a large number of AIA, HUD, and building industry awards, and has been published in numerous magazine articles and books.

-In 1996 Howard made the decision to take his career in a slightly different direction and started an entirely new firm in the Napa Valley.
-That decision proved to be one of the most exciting decisions of his life.
-He remains 100 percent engaged in his new company.
-The current firm is called Backen Gillam Kroeger Architects, and employs 75 people with an office in the town of St. Helena and a second office in Sausalito.
-In 2013, From The Land, The Architecture of Backen, Gillam & Kroeger was published.
-The monograph is the first volume showcasing 38 of the firm’s projects from the last 17 years.
+In 1996 Howard made the decision to take his career in a slightly different direction and started an entirely new firm with offices in Sausalito, St. Helena & Beverly Hills.
+That decision proved to be one of the most exciting decisions of his life and he remains 100 percent engaged in this current firm, Backen & Gillam Architects.

 Jim Gillam, AIA